rubenhortas/rubenhortas.github.io/_posts/2015-07-24-get-brightness-keys-working-on-gnu-linux.md

 tags: [gnu/linux, howtos, xdotool]
 ---

-After install a new GNU/Linux distribution on my laptop it was working **almost** all, but not the brightness key (or brightness buttons).
+After install a new GNU/Linux distribution on my laptop it was working _almost_ all, but not the brightness key (or brightness buttons).
-To solve this the solution was install xdotool and assign the commands "xdotool key XF86MonBrightnessUp" (to raise the brightness) and
-"xdotool key XF86MonBrightnessDown" to the up and down arrow keys.
+To solve this the solution was install xdotool and assign the commands "xdotool key XF86MonBrightnessUp" and "xdotool key XF86MonBrightnessDown" to the volume keys.

 _Enjoy! ;)_